8ctavio/vergil/apps/docs/src/composables/extendedRef.md

 **2. `extendedRef`s are not unwrapped in a SFC template.**

-To access an extendedRef's value in the template, full `.value` notation is requried.
+To access an extendedRef's value in the template, full `.value` notation is required.
 This is a requirement in order for the extended properties to be accessible in the template.

 ```vue
 <template>